mirisuzanne/mia/content/posts/code/misc/components.md

 with necessary styling.
 That may just be inexperience.

-And wait,
+And then I wonder,
 progressive enhancement
 compared to what exactly?
 In my example above
-all the content is accessible from first load, without the custom property registration.
+all the content is accessible from first load, without the custom element registration.
-That's better than some SPA frameworks, but server-side templates would get us even farther even faster.
+That's better than some SPA frameworks, but server-side templates would get us even farther.

 And what if we want to pass in data, then use flow control